marq24/ha-senec-v3/DEVELOPER_DOCUMENTATION.md

 ### Logfile
 The logfile of the device can be accessed via URL and shows a raw text file.
-The URL has the following format: `https://[IP of the device]//log/[year]/[month]/[day].log` (and __YES__ there are two `/`) behind the IP - in previous firmware versions (like the 0825 one `/` was enough - now it's _pretected_)
+The URL has the following format: `https://[IP of the device]//log/[year]/[month]/[day].log` (and __YES__ there are two `/`) behind the ip-address since v0826)

 Example: https://192.168.1.115//log/2023/10/05.log

 ### VarMon & Chart
-It is possible to get a list of all current variables and their values - even if Senec claimed that this data is only accessible by themselves (since 0826).
+It is possible to get a list of all variables and their values of the device, even if Senec claimed that this data is only accessible by themselves (since 0826) - the access is still possible for every owner without any kind of hacks.

 | version      | url                                     |
 |--------------|-----------------------------------------|